 However, you’ll require a death certificate before a payout can be made.

 On the other hand, there’s no time limit in which the claim must be filed.

 Whilst a payout can be made in as little as a month, there are some instances where this could be delayed.

-Most life insurance policies include a contestability clause (usually 2 years) where the insurer can request further information regarding the death.
+Most policies include a contestability clause (usually 2 years) where the insurer can request further information regarding the death.

-This may be through the form of post-mortem notes, medical records etc. and allows the insurer to determine whether any information was withheld during the application.
+This may be through the form of post-mortem notes/medical records and allows the insurer to determine whether any information was withheld during the application.